jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 ## Denotational design
 So let's begin on what denotational design is.
-You could watch a [video on this](https://youtu.be/bmKYiUOEo2A?t=871), but in summary[^i-am-not-an-expert]:
+You could watch a [video on this](https://youtu.be/bmKYiUOEo2A?t=871), but in summary[^i-am-not-an-expert].
+I'll try to re-explain this in my own words, so in summary:

-+ We should design based on use, not implementation.
++ We should decompose parts when possible.
 + Abstractions shouldn't leak.
-+ Look for something which is elegant.
++ We should look for something which is elegant.

 I'll explain these more in the following paragraphs.

 [^i-am-not-an-expert]: I'm not really an expert on this at all, I just put it in my own mistaken words.
 Feel free to correct me.

-Consider the first point, "We should design based on use, not implementation", how often have you extended a piece of functionality where you had to work around the existing implementation?
-I've done this a lot.
-And I think it's part of the engineers job to decide how "valuable" this chunck of code is.
-If it's valuable,
-they should consider redesigning it to be better.
-To iterate on the design ignoring the existing implementation and do partial if not complete rewrites if necessary.
-Usually this goes in hand well with writing additional tests or properties.
+The first point
+is "We should decompose parts when possible".
+We can see this from our chip design in zurich hack, one of the first designs was just a large record for multiplication that had eveyrthing slapped into it.
+Then someone had the idea to split multiplication record into addition and multiplication and re-express multiplication into addition.
+This is what we eventually settled upon as well.
+I don't think this has been stated as an explicit goal of denotational design before, but it feels implied.
+Perhaps in Conals talk "principled construction of correct implementation" can be interpreted as such.
+And the first design we came up with wasn't composable at all, I remember seeing a large mult record, so my suggestion was to split it up, which we eventually did.

+Abstractions shouldn't leak is quite interesting.
+We wish to provided a simplified view of the world to the user through abstraction.
+In practice this means we should hide the implementation from the user.
+In zurich hack I for example suggested to add a xor operation to our record to get rid of the carry bit in certain cases.
+After some discussion we settled on not doing this because xor isn't really a thing you care about when thinking in terms of semirings[^name].
+Another example is the IP[^algebra-driven-design] abstractions.
-Abstractions shouldn't leak is quite interesting, consider for example IP. how often have you had to know about the [datagrams](https://www.techopedia.com/definition/6766/datagram) that make up a packet?
+How often have you had to know about the [datagrams](https://www.techopedia.com/definition/6766/datagram) that make up a packet?
 Or had to deal with [MAC](https://en.wikipedia.org/wiki/MAC_address) addresses?
-I bet never.
+Rare to never I suppose?
 That's because it's a good abstraction that doesn't leak most of the time.
-However, if you had to deal with any off low level IP things, I apologize, that's some nasty ops.
-When I talk about goodness and badness of these abstractions, I mean the probability of having to deal with the low level machinery.
-I think a case of bad abstraction is HTTP, how often did you have to think about the cache behavior of a get request?
+An example of leaky abstraction is HTTP, how often did you have to think about the cache behavior of a get request?
 Or you probably also know why the User-Agent header is set to Mozilla [for every browser](https://stackoverflow.com/questions/1114254/why-do-all-browsers-user-agents-start-with-mozilla) right?
 It's because HTTP leaks and doesn't serve well to simplify reality.

+[^name]: The mathmatical name for addition and multiplication
+[^algebra-driven-design]: I've ripped these examples straight out of Sandy Maguire [alrgebra driven design](https://algebradriven.design/)

 The final point is "Look for something which is elegant.".
 Which should serve as a compass upon iteration.
-You've completed a design,
-you maybe even proved some properties or wrote some tests already, now the final step is to ask yourself, "is this elegant?".
+Here again I've an example of zurich hack, where we did our presentations, everything was done.
+However that overflow bit bugged me.
+It kind off exposes the internals of addition.
+So I decided to delete it in favor of doing a full co-product instead.
+This breaks both multiplication and addition recrods, the proofs have to be redone,
+I'm not even sure if it's possible, but that doesn't matter.
+I like that design, it's more elegant.
 Keep in mind the dictionary definition of elegance:

 1. Graceful and stylish in appearance or manner.
 2. (of a scientific theory or solution to a problem) pleasingly ingenious and simple.

+Once you've completed a design, you maybe even proved some properties or wrote some tests already, now the final step is to ask yourself, "is this elegant?".
 Rarely the anwser would be a truthfull yes, but you can get closer to it by deleting, factoring out components and simplifying.